Thoughts on Generative AI, product leadership, and enterprise AI transformation

 Beyond writes and propagation, four maintenance disciplines keep the graph from accumulating noise.

 Decay: Some facts are inherently time-bound.
 Maria’s account balance from last Tuesday is not relevant by Friday.
 The graph either expires these facts (delete the node) or moves them to a time-series store with a pointer from the graph (preserve audit, free the working substrate).
-The choice depends on the data type and the audit requirement.
+Choice depends on data type and audit requirement.

 Supersession: Versioned facts — policies, product definitions, org assignments — never get deleted.
 They get marked superseded.
 Carlos used to own the waiver policy; he handed it to Priya in March.
 The graph holds (Carlos)-[:OWNED_UNTIL:2026-03-01]->(Policy) and (Priya)-[:OWNS_SINCE:2026-03-01]->(Policy).
 Both edges exist.
 A query for “current owner” filters by status; an audit query for “who owned this in February” returns Carlos.